yellowone11/DSP-_101061250_hw0/results/index.md

 	min_y = min(vertex_new(2,:));
 	```

-	-step3. consider how much to shift the image to the positive axis.
+	-step3. shift the image to the positive axis.

 	```
 	 x_shift = 1-min_x;